 - How do you buy royalties?

 - Types of royalties

 - Should you invest in royalties?

-Noddy Holder, lead singer of 1970s glam-rock bank Slade once said that his song ‘Merry Xmas Everybody’ is his pension.
+Noddy Holder, lead singer of 1970s glam-rock bank Slade, once said that his song ‘Merry Xmas Everybody’ is his pension.

 He’s right.
 That record on its own should keep him in clover for the rest of his life.

 This is because he co-wrote it with fellow Slade member Jim Lea and they get ‘royalties’ every time it’s played, covered or sampled (in a commercial project).
-The two wrote a number of other hit singles which are also regularly played around the world (a couple have been on TV ads in recent years and that’s great money) so the royalties cheques keep coming in for all of these tracks and provide a very nice income for both of them.
+The two wrote a number of other hit singles which are also regularly played around the world (a couple have been on TV ads in recent years and that’s great money) so the royalty cheques keep coming in for all of these tracks and provide a very nice income for both of them.